moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 ```

 ##### GitHub work flows
-Assume the app uses the GitHub flow from DPAT, the following parameters for helm installtion are required
+Assuming the app uses the GitHub workflows from AP, the following parameters for helm installation are required in both the `build-push-deploy-dev.yml` and `build-push-deploy-prod.yml` github action workflow files:

 ```
 WebApp.AlternativeHealthCheck.enabled="true"